-The prime focus in the agency's community-based interventions with juvenile offenders is to address their offending behaviour in ways that have been proven to be effective in reducing the risks associated with reoffending
+The prime focus for Youth Justice NSW's community-based interventions with youth offenders is to address their offending behaviour in ways that have been proven to be effective in reducing the risks associated with reoffending

 and to effectively supervise young offenders as they meet their legal obligations.

-To achieve this, services provided from juvenile justice community offices include:
+To achieve this, services provided from Youth Justice community offices include:

 Assessment reports prepared to assist courts in determining sentences.

-Court directed supervision of juvenile offenders placed on good behaviour bonds, probation, community service or parole orders.
+Court directed supervision of youth offenders placed on good behaviour bonds, probation, community service or parole orders.

 Support for young people with problems seeking bail or remanded in custody, including court ordered bail supervision.